quiaro/lithub/README.md

 3. Download the JSON file corresponding to your project's credentials, which can be downloaded from the **Credentials** tab in the [Google API console](https://console.developers.google.com/projectselector/apis/library).

 4. Name the file `gapi_client_secret.json` and add it to the secrets folder (`/server/secrets`) -similarly to how it appears in `/server/secrets-example`.

+## Enable Authentication via Facebook Login

+1. Get a Facebook App ID from [Facebook's App Dashboard](https://developers.facebook.com/apps/) to use for the project.

+2. In order to test the Facebook Login locally, a test app will need to be created as explained in this [post](http://stackoverflow.com/questions/21295872/facebook-app-localhost-no-longer-works-as-app-domain)

+3. Search for "REPLACE_WITH_FB_APP_ID" in the project, and replace any occurrence of the string with your Facebook App ID (from step 1) or Test App ID (from step 2).

 ---